by Jack Norris, Registered Dietitian, Executive Director of Vegan Outreach

 Water

-A 2013 report from Water Resources and Industry found that while 783 million people worldwide don’t have access to clean drinking water, animal agriculture uses nearly 1/3 of drinking water available (8).
-For example, a 2024 report in Communications Earth & Environment points out that the Colorado River is of critical importance for 40 million people but persistent overuse in recent decades has depleted its large reservoirs; of the Colorado River’s direct water consumption, 46% goes to growing hay for cattle (22).
+783 million people worldwide don’t have access to clean drinking water while animal agriculture uses nearly 1/3 of available drinking water (Gerbens-Leenes et al., Water Resources and Industry, 2013).
+For example, the Colorado River is of critical importance for 40 million people but persistent overuse has depleted its reservoirs; of the Colorado River’s direct water consumption, 46% goes to growing hay for cattle (Richter et al., Communications Earth & Environment, 2024).

-A 2016 study from Science of the Total Environment compared a normal diet from a number of cities in the Mediterranean region with a healthy Mediterranean, pescatarian, or vegetarian diet.
-It found that the healthy vegetarian diet had the lowest water footprint, with a reduction of 30-53% compared to the typical Mediterranean diet (9).
+In comparing a normal diet from a number of cities in the Mediterranean region with a healthy Mediterranean, pescatarian, or vegetarian diet, the healthy vegetarian diet had the lowest water footprint, 30-53% lower than a typical Mediterranean diet (Vanham et al., Science of the Total Environment, 2016).

 Land